ASLA

 Avvo Rating Badge

 Juvenile Defense The timely involvement by an experienced juvenile lawyer can often keep a pending case from being charged in court or mitigate the long-term impact that can result from the detention of a minor.
-If you are a parent who wants to keep a conviction from going on your child's criminal record or if you want to defend your child from pending juvenile charges, Cristine Beckwith is an experienced Tacoma juvenile attorney & advocate.
+If you are a parent who wants to defend your child from pending juvenile charges or criminal accusations, Cristine Beckwith is an experienced juvenile attorney & advocate in the greater Seattle & Tacoma areas.

-The Juvenile Justice System has a stated goal of rehabilitating and treating minors who have committed a crime.
-As a result of this goal, there are options and special programs for dealing with juvenile misdemeanor charges and some felony offenses in King, Pierce, & Thurston County.
+The Juvenile Justice System has a stated goal of rehabilitating and treating minors who have committed a crime, such as assault or a felony sex crime.
+As a result of this goal, there are options and special programs to prevent the jailing of minors facing felony and misdemeanor charges in King, Pierce, Snohomish, Kitsap, & Thurston County.
 These include:

 • Treatment Programs